hedonistrh/bestekar/blog_part1_draft.md

 ### Build Database

-Now, we can create dataset from _.mid_ file with this functions.
-For the this post, I have used great composer Schumann _.mid_ files.
+Now, we can create dataset from _.mid_ file with these functions.
+For this post, I have used great composer Schumann _.mid_ files.

 Firstly, I have convert all midi file to matrix one by one and append single midi's matrix to list of cumulative matrix.
-After that, I have convert list to numpy array and save this array which includes Schumann's _.mid_ to _.npy_ file to use easily with another platform and later use.
+However, this matrix is instance of _list_ format and we can not use this format for array manipulation.
+So that, I have convert the list to numpy array and save this array which includes Schumann's _.mid_ to _.npy_ file to use easily with another platform and later use.

+Note: You can use a zip file which includes your inputs as _.mid_ format.
+The code will extract zip and create _numpy array_ and _.npy_ file.
+You can find commented version of this code block in my github repo.
+I will not share it in this post.

 ``` python
 # Build database